verge-io/docs/docs/product-guide/VMsnapshotsandrestores.md

 6. In the ***Expires*** field, select/enter date and time for expiration.
 7. Click **Submit** at the bottom of the page.

-!!! warning "**Choosing Expiration:**"
+!!! warning "**Consider vSAN space when selecting snapshot expirations**"
-     **Consider vSAN space when selecting snapshot expirations.** Snapshots held for long periods can have a significant effect; initially source and snapshot are the same and thus have no impact on storage utilization; however, as source data diverges more from the snapshot data, there is less deduplication between the two and therefore more vSAN utilization.
+     Snapshots held for long periods can have a significant effect on vSAN space; initially, source and snapshot are the same and thus have no impact on storage utilization; however, as source data diverges more from the snapshot data, there is less deduplication between the two and therefore more vSAN utilization.
 The *Never Expire* option should not be used unless necessary.

 ## Restore an Individual VM from Snapshot